elianalopez/Java/README.md

     <h1 align="center">Programming Language Project: Java</h1>
     <p align="center" class="h6">Simmons University</p>
     <p align="center" class="h6">By Eliana Lopez</p>
-    <p align="center">GitHub repository for CS 330 Programming Language Project (PLP) which will mainly consist of Java Tutorials</p>
+    <p align="center">This GitHub repository is created for a semester long project in my CS 330 (Structure and Organization of Programming Language) class.
+I have chosen  Java as the language of my choice to currently learn and document throughout the semester.</p>
  </p>